 B. Alley.
-A public or private right-of-way intended for accessing rear, and occasionally side, yards, utilities, trash pick up, and vehicular access to parking or loading areas.
-The City Planner can approve having existing Courts serve the same functions as Alleys, as it relates to the requirements of this Ceode.
+A public or private right-of-way intended for accessing rear yards, utilities, trash pick up, and vehicular access to parking or loading areas.
+The City Planner can approve having existing Courts serve the same functions as Alleys, as it relates to the requirements of this code.